Optimal Dividend Payments for the Piecewise-Deterministic Poisson Risk Model: Unrestricted Payment Scheme

 \subsection{Exponential Claims}

-In order to obtain an explicit solution to the quasi-variational inequality \eqref{quasi-variational-ineq} and an optimal dividend payment policy, as in Section \ref{sect-exponential1}, we again assume that the claims $Y_1, Y_2, \dots$ are independently and exponentially distributed with mean $1/\al$ for some $\al>0 $.

-In what follows, we construct an explicit solution to \eqref{quasi-variational-ineq}, and verify that the solution is the value function defined in \eqref{value-defn}.
-To this end, we suppose
+In order to obtain an explicit solution to the quasi-variational inequality \eqref{quasi-variational-ineq} and an optimal dividend payment policy, as in Section \ref{sect-exponential1}, we again assume that the claim sizes are exponentially distributed with mean $1/\al$ for some $\al>0 $.
+In such a case, we first construct an explicit solution to \eqref{quasi-variational-ineq}, which is exactly the value function defined in \eqref{value-defn}.
+Then we provide easily verifiable sufficient conditions for the optimality of the barrier strategy.